twangboy/salt-vmtools/README.md

     vmrun writeVariable "<path/to/vmx/file>" guestVar vmware.components.salt_minion "install"

     # To set the Config Options
-    vmrun writeVariable "<path/to/vmx/file>" guestVar vmware.components.salt_minion.args "master=192.168.0.120"
+    vmrun writeVariable "<path/to/vmx/file>" guestVar vmware.components.salt_minion.args "master=203.0.113.1"

 They can be read on the guest OS using the `vmtoolsd` binary.
-For example
+For example:

     # To read the Config Options
     [root@fedora]# vmtoolsd --cmd "info-get guestinfo.vmware.components.salt_minion.args"
-    master=192.168.0.120
+    master=203.0.113.1

 ### Command Line (highest preference)

-Any input passed to the script on the command line will take precedence over the action and config in guestVars and anything configured in `tools.conf` with the same name.
+Any input passed to the script on the command line will take precedence over:

+- The action and config options set in guestVars
+- Anything configured in `tools.conf` with the same name.

 Linux example:

-    [root@fedora]# svtminion.sh --install master=192.168.0.122
+    [root@fedora]# svtminion.sh --install master=198.51.100.1

 Windows example (note the single dash):

     # Powershell
-    PS> svtminion.ps1 -install master=192.168.0.122
+    PS> svtminion.ps1 -install master=198.51.100.1

     # cmd
-    C:\>powershell -file svtminion.ps1 -install master=192.168.0.122
+    C:\>powershell -file svtminion.ps1 -install master=198.51.100.1

 **Note:** Higher preference configuration options will supersede lower preference values.
-For example: in the configuration preference examples outlined above, the final value for master is `192.168.0.122`.
-Commane line option for master overrides the `tools.conf` value of `192.168.0.118` and the guestVars value of `192.168.0.120` because the command line arguments have the highest precedence.
+For example, in the configuration preference examples outlined above, the final value for master is `198.51.100.1`.
+Command line option for master overrides the `tools.conf` value of `203.0.113.1` and the guestVars value of `203.0.113.1` because the command line arguments have the highest precedence.

 **Note:*** On Windows, if the minion ID is not passed, the guest host name will be used.
-On Linux, however, there is no guarantee that a host name will be set.
+However, on Linux there is no guarantee that a host name will be set.
 Therefore, a minion ID is automatically generated for the Salt minion.
-In either case the minion ID can be specified in any of the 3 config options.
+In either case, the minion ID can be specified in any of the 3 config options.
 For example:

     id=myminion